Dimensions underlying the representational alignment of deep neural networks with humans: Discussion

-Our results are consistent with previous work indicating that DNNs make use of \textit{"shortcut"} strategies that deviate from those used in humans \citep{geirhos2020shortcut, hermann2023foundations}.
-Beyond the existing known biases, here we found a visual bias in DNNs that diverges from a more semantic bias in humans that underlies similarity judgments.
-This semantic bias is in line with the known ability of humans to abstract away from their immediate percept and their ability to structure the visual world based on their knowledge about the objects and their meaning \citep{palmeri2004visual}.
-In contrast, even the highest layers in DNNs carry representations that continue to exhibit striking visual biases to solve the tasks they had been trained on, including image classification or relating images to text.
-While the identification of the visual bias is useful for understanding differences in representations and behavior, future work needs to determine the foundation of this bias and what changes in architectures or training are required to reduce it.
+Our results are consistent with previous work indicating that DNNs make use of strategies that deviate from those used in humans \citep{geirhos2020shortcut, hermann2023foundations}.
+Beyond previously discovered biases, here we found a visual bias in DNNs that diverges from a semantic bias in humans for similarity judgments.
+Notably, even the highest layers in DNNs retained strong visual biases for solving the tasks they had been trained on, including image classification or linking images with text, which can both be described as semantic tasks with different degrees of richness.
+This visual strategy may, of course, reflect how our visual system solves core object recognition \citep{dicarlo2012does}.
+Indeed, it is an open question to what extent human core object recognition relies on a similar visual bias \citep{jagadeesh2022texture} and whether this bias is also found in anterior ventral-temporal cortex \citep{prince2024contrastive}, which is known to be involved in high-level object processing \citep{kanwisher2010functional} However, even if humans used a primarily visual strategy for solving core object recognition, our findings would demonstrate a significant limitation of DNNs in capturing human mental representations as measured with similarity judgments, despite similar representational geometries \citep{mur2013human}.

+Interestingly, CLIP, a more predictive model of human cortical visual processing \citep{conwell2022can, wang2023better}, retained a visual bias despite training on semantic image descriptions, showing that classification objective alone is not sufficient for explaining visual bias in DNNs.
+At the same time, the visual bias in CLIP was smaller (see Supplementary Fig. \ref{fig:rsa-model-comps}b), indicating that better models of high-level visual processing may also be models with a larger semantic bias and pointing towards potential strategies for improving their alignment with humans, which may involve multimodal pretraining or larger, more diverse datasets \citep{wang2023better}.
+Future work would benefit from a systematic comparison of different DNNs to identify what factors determine visual bias and their alignment with human brain and behavioral data.

+While these results indicate that studying core dimensions of DNN representations can improve our understanding of the factors required to identify better models of human mental representations, it has also been demonstrated recently that aligning DNNs with human representations can improve DNN robustness and performance at out-of-distribution tasks \citep{muttenthaler2023improving, sundaram2024does}.
+This work highlights that identifying visual bias may be useful not only for understanding representational and behavioral differences between humans and DNNs, but also for guiding future work determining the gaps in human-AI alignment and identifying adjustments in architecture, training needed to reduce this bias \citep{sucholutsky2023getting}.
+Further work is needed to clarify the role of task instructions in human-AI alignment across diverse tasks and instruction \citep{dwivedi2019representation}.